compusophy/docs/docs/discover/12-the-alternative-thesis-for-consumer-crypto.md

 Quilibrium is built from the ground up to put users and their data first and simplifying interactions that enables a richer, more secure digital experience.

-The future of consumer crypto should not have finance being more complex—rather where digital interactions are seamless, private, and accessible.
+The future of consumer crypto should not have finance being more complex — rather where digital interactions are seamless, private, and accessible.

-.

 We, Quilibrium, are committed to securing such a future.